tscolan/stm_send/README.md

 # Usage
 To upload the binary to the mac, after compilation, the procedure is as follows:
-1. connect the serial port of the mac "Modem" to a computer
+1. connect the serial port of the mac "Modem" to a computer using a null modem cable
 2. turn on the mac
 3. when the mouse cursor appears press the interrupt button
 4. run the stm_send program with apropriate parameters